Random Flag Complexes and Asymptotic Syzygies

 The proof of Theorem~\ref{thm:nonvanishing} uses randomness to find particular subcomplexes of $\Delta$.
-As we will see in Section~\ref{sec:background}, the $s$-fold suspension of $2$ points has the minimal number of edges possible for a flag complex with $(s+1)$th homology, and it is thus the most likely subcomplex to contribute to the $(s+1)$th row of the Betti table of $S/I_\Delta$.
+As we will review in Section~\ref{sec:background}, the boundary complex of the $(s+1)$-dimensional octahedron has the minimal number of edges possible for a flag complex with $(s+1)$th homology, and it is thus the most likely subcomplex to contribute to the $(s+1)$th row of the Betti table of $S/I_\Delta$.
 The main step of the proof comes from Theorem~\ref{thm:threshold} below, where we show that the bound $\frac{1}{n^{1/s}}\ll p$ is the threshold for the existence of this particular subcomplex.
 Once we have crossed this threshold, we can find this particular subcomplex, and minor variants of it, yielding nonzero Betti numbers throughout nearly the entire $(s+1)$th row.